rhearty1/rhearty1.github.io/_posts/2021-11-30-visualizing-engineering-studies.md

 tags: [history, engineering]
 ---

 I generated a co-citation network for the journal, *Engineering Studies*.
+To explore the graph yourself, [download this pdf](/assets/engineering-studies-co-citation.pdf).

 ![](/assets/engineering-studies-co-citation.svg)